- 100% pure natural Ingredients

 Step 2: Committing to the Process

-When you are trying to grow that beard quickly, there is going to come a period where the skin will become itchy to the point you are scratching your beard day and night.
+When you are trying to grow a beard quickly, there is going to come a period where the skin will become itchy to the point you are scratching your beard day and night.

 This discomfort is usually where those who are not serious about growing a beard simply shave it right off.

 If you avoid that temptation to shave it off when the itching becomes unbearable, you will reach a point where the hairs will soften and the itching will subside.
-Once the hair is soft, the growth will be less irritating.
+Once the facial hair becomes soft, the hair growth will be less irritating.

 Step 3: Minerals and Vitamins